Cooking Gorgeous

 Prepare the Meat Sauce

-Deglazing the bottom of the Dutch oven with red wine.
+Deglazing the bottom of the pan with red wine

 The meat sauce for lasagne is cooked for 2 ½ hours.

-Flour and melted butter are mixed in a pan for making bechamel sauce.
+Flour and melted butter are mixed in a pan.

 Mix well using a wooden spatula or a whisk and cook for two minutes stirring all the time.
 Whisk in a little of the warm milk at a time stirring continuously until you have a smooth, velvety sauce.

-Cook on low heat for a few minutes stirring all the time until the sauce has thickened and the flour taste has disappeared.
+Cook over low heat for a few minutes until the sauce thickens and the flour taste disappears.
+Remove the pan from the heat, then whisk in the salt, nutmeg, and grated parmesan.

-Salt, nutmeg and grated cheese are added to béchamel sauce.
+Salt, nutmeg and cheese are added to the béchamel.

-Meat sauce is spread to the bottom of an oven dish.
+Meat sauce is spread to the bottom of a baking dish.

 Lasagne sheets are layered on meat sauce.